TLTechbender/Uthman-portfolio/readme.md

 ### Tools I Added for Smooth Operation

-- **concurrently**: Make both apps run together with different colors for their logs (reason for choosing this is again I used it in the past)
+- **concurrently**: Make both apps run together side by side (reason for choosing this is again I used it in the past)
 - **rimraf**: Cross-platform way to delete `node_modules` (God punish windows sha!)

 ---